 Prior to FY 2022, the community survey asked residents to rate their satisfaction with the quality of new development.
-Comps and future projections will be adjusted in FY 2023 to match the new language.

 Achieve a 80% resident satisfaction rating with the quality of new commercial development

 The Village monitors resident satisfaction with the quality of new commercial development.
 In FY 2021, the Village began implementing the 2019 Comprehensive Plan strategies and updating portions of the Pinehurst Development Ordinance that could positively impact this measure over the five-year planning period.